 9.3 Duties of Vice President.
 The Vice President performs those duties as assigned by the President or by ordinance or resolution adopted by the Commission.
 If the President is incapacitated from acting by reason of absence, death, or disability, or for any other cause whatsoever, then all powers and duties conferred and imposed upon the President by this Act, or any other law or any resolution or ordinance now or thereafter adopted or enacted by the Commission, are to be exercised and performed by the Vice President during such period of incapacity.

 9.4 Duties of Secretary.
 The Secretary has general supervision of the Town's records and documents.
 The Secretary must cause to be kept a true and faithful record of the proceedings of the Town Commission.
 During the temporary absence or disability of the President and Vice President, the Secretary acts as President and while so acting, is vested with all the powers, duties, and authority of the President.
 The Secretary also has such other duties as directed by ordinance or resolution of the Town Commission.

 9.5 Duties of the Treasurer.
 The Treasurer has custody and supervision of all monies and financial records belonging to the Town.
-The Treasurer is responsible for the following:
+The Treasurer is responsible for all of the following:

 9.5.1 The disbursement of all monies and control over all expenditures to assure budget appropriations are not exceeded;

 9.5.2 Maintaining a general accounting system for the town in the form required by the Commission and in accordance with State Law;